isaaclyman/pooty/README.md

 `click(function HandlerFn)`: A property which can be used to bind click events to a function which runs on every click.
 Inside the function, you may call `this.off()` to destroy the binding.

 `doubleclick(function HandlerFn)`: Identical to `click(function)`, except that it registers double clicks instead of single clicks.

+### The `array` object

+The `array` object refers to an array of objects with a similar structure, generally displayed as a list.
+It is obtained by calling `this.array(string)` with a property name from the model, and has the following methods:

+`push(object NewObject)`: Adds an object to the end of the array, updating the view as needed.

+`unshift(object NewObject)`: Adds an object to the beginning of the array.

+`pop()`: Removes and returns the last object in the array.

+`replace(number ArrayIndex, object ReplacementObject)`: Replaces the object at the specified index with the new object passed in.

+`splice(number ArrayIndex, number DeleteCount, object Insert1 [, object Insert2...object InsertN])`: Begins at the specified index, deletes the specified number of elements following it (or none, if the number is zero), and then inserts the rest of the arguments at that index.
+Similar to Javascript's native `Array.prototype.splice()` method.

 ### The `url` object